Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Mean cell area

 where $V_1\!=\!\left(\!\pi\!-\!\omega\!+\!\frac{\sin\left(2\omega\right)}{2} \!\right)\!d^2$, $V_2\!=\!\pi d^2$, $d\!=\!\sqrt{r^2\!+\!h^2\!-\!2hr\sin\!\phi}$, $\phi_0\!=\!\arcsin\!\left(\!\frac{-h \!+\! \sqrt{2h^2+r^2}}{r}\!\right)$, $\omega\!=\!\arccos\left(\!\frac{r \sin \phi}{d} \!\right)$, and the factor $2$ has been added to account for angles $\pi/2 \leq\phi\leq \pi$.

-\begin{lemma} For a \ac{PVT} induced by a unit-intensity \ac{PPP} in the half plane, the mean size of the cell $\mathcal{C}_0$ can be larger than unity when the seed $S_0$ lies close to the boundary. \begin{proof} First, we note that the lower bound obtained by setting $V_1\!=\!V_2\!=\!\pi d^2$ in equation~\eqref{eq:Mean2} is equal to $\frac{1}{2} \left(1+{\text{Erf}\left(h\sqrt{\pi} \right)} \right) \forall h\!\geq\!
+\begin{lemma} For a \ac{PVT} induced by a unit-intensity \ac{PPP} in the half-plane, the mean area of the cell $\mathcal{C}_0$ falling in the half-plane can be larger than unity when the seed $S_0$ lies close to boundary. \begin{proof} We look for a lower bound on the mean area $A$ which is larger than unity.
+First, we note that the lower bound obtained by setting $V_1\!=\!V_2\!=\!\pi d^2$ in equation~\eqref{eq:Mean2} is equal to $\frac{1}{2} \left(1+{\text{Erf}\left(h\sqrt{\pi} \right)} \right) \forall h\!\geq\!
 0$.
-This is increasing in $h$ becoming unity as $h\!\rightarrow\!\infty$, thus cannot be used to claim mean cell sizes larger than unity.
-In order to obtain a lower bound to equation~\eqref{eq:Mean2} which is larger than unity for some $h$, we change the coordinate system so that the seed $S_0$ becomes the origin, and we construct appropriate upper bounds for the size of the void areas.
+This is increasing in $h$ becoming unity as $h\!\rightarrow\!\infty$, thus cannot be used to claim mean cell area larger than unity.
+In order to obtain another lower bound to equation~\eqref{eq:Mean2}, we start by changing the coordinate system so that the seed $S_0$ becomes the origin.
 In the new system, see the dashed lines in Fig.~\ref{fig:Bound1h}$-$\ref{fig:Bound3h}, the coordinates of the boundary is $y\!=\!-h$.
+Then, we will construct appropriate upper bounds for the area of the void.
+Note that the void of a general point $P$ in the quadrant is now the intersection of the half-plane and of the disk centered at $P$ with radius equal to the distance between $P$ and the nearest seed(s).